 The Name: Ocean Jasper®

 The word "Ocean" comes mainly from the location at the edge of the sea, along the northwest coast of Madagascar where the deposit was found.
-The forms in the rock itself are also suggestive of the bubbling surf of the sea.The Gem Shop, Inc. has been named exclusive U.S. distributor for rough Ocean Jasper.
-A full page color ad has been published in the May issue (Annual Buyers\' Directory) of Lapidary Journal with the following copy...
+The forms in the rock itself are also suggestive of the bubbling surf of the sea.The Gem Shop, Inc. was originally named exclusive U.S. distributor for rough Ocean Jasper, and upon its introduction an ad was published in the May issue (Annual Buyers\' Directory) of Lapidary Journal with the following copy...

 "This new rock has been found along the northwest coast of Madagascar after years of unsuccessful searching.
 The deposit formed as a rhyolite flow but has been completely silicified.
 The rhyolitic eyes or orbs come in an astonishing array of colors and color combinations.
 The background can be white, pink, green, red, or yellow.
 Botryoidal formations as well as white and deep green druzy are also common.

-In 2006 the last rock from the deposit was mined.
+In 2006 the last rock from the original first vein was mined.
 The deposit was followed from the beach into the side of the hill for about 40 meters.
 As the deposit was followed it became a large tube like formation, extending straight into the host rock.
 The jasper deposit became thinner as work progressed.
-The mine is now depleted.
-The search for new deposits is on going but nothing has been found.

 The photos show the mining activity on the northwest coast of Madagascar near the village of Marovato, in the district of Ambolobozo.